 Home > Health & Fitness

-Sudden infant death syndrome (SIDS) is the unexpected, sudden death of a child under age 1 in which an autopsy does not show an explainable cause of death.
+Sudden infant death syndrome (SIDS) is the unexpected, sudden death of a child under age 1.
+An autopsy does not show an explainable cause of death.

 Crib death; SIDS

 The cause of SIDS is unknown.
-Many doctors and researchers now believe that SIDS is caused by several different factors, including:
+Many doctors and researchers now believe that SIDS is caused by many factors, including:

-The following have been linked to a baby's increased risk of SIDS:
+The following may increase the risk of SIDS:

 While studies show that babies with the above risk factors are more likely to be affected, the impact or importance of each factor is not well-defined or understood.

-Almost all SIDS deaths occur without any warning or symptoms when the infant is thought to be sleeping.
+Almost all SIDS deaths happen without any warning or symptoms.
+Death occurs when the infant is thought to be sleeping.

-Autopsy results are not able to confirm a cause of death, but may help add to the existing knowledge about SIDS.
-Autopsies may be required by state law in the event of unexplainable death.
+Autopsy results are not able to confirm a cause of death.
+However, the information from an autopsy can add to overall knowledge about SIDS.
+State law may require an autopsy in the case of unexplainable death.

 Family counseling may be recommended to help siblings and all family members cope with the loss of an infant.